Follow You Follow Me

-"Follow You Follow Me" is a love song written and recorded by English rock band Genesis.
+"Follow You Follow Me" is a love song written and recorded by the English rock band Genesis.
 It was released in February 1978 as the first single from their ninth studio album, ...And Then There Were Three...
 (1978).
 The music was composed by the band, and the lyrics were written by bassist and guitarist Mike Rutherford.
 The single became Genesis' first top 10 hit in the UK and first top 40 hit in the US, reaching No. 7 and No. 23 respectively.

 Background

 Like much of the rest of the album, the slower, sentimental "Follow You Follow Me" was a departure from most of their previous work as a progressive rock band, featuring a simple melody, romantic lyrics and a verse-chorus structure.
 Although previous albums contained love ballads, such as Selling England by the Pounds "More Fool Me" and "Your Own Special Way" from Wind & Wuthering (1976), "Follow You Follow Me" was the first worldwide pop success by the group.
 The band felt that their music was attracting mainly male audiences, so this song was written specifically to redress the imbalance.